-which is the Richards differential equation34, with the maximum population density K and the specific growth rate in low density r: to the best of our knowledge this the first derivation of the Richards differential equation from a resource consumption perspective.
+which is the Richards differential equation34, with the maximum population density K and the specific growth rate in low density r.
+To the best of our knowledge this the first derivation of the Richards differential equation from a resource consumption perspective.